Pre-Health Advising: Choosing a Major

 Over the years, most pre-health students have majored in the sciences either because they were interested in the course work or they felt it was the most practical way to compete a degree along with their pre-health prerequisites course work.

-The majors offered at FSU which come close to including the prerequisite course work are Biological Sciences (Biology), Chemical Science, Exercise Science, and Biochemistry.
+The majors offered at FSU which come close to including the prerequisite course work are Biological Sciences (Biology), Chemical Science, Exercise Physiology, Biochemistry, Clinical Professions, Community Patient Care, and Health Management, Policy, & Information.
 Specific information about these and other degree programs offered at Florida State University can be found at: www.academic-guide.fsu.edu